usaid-cs/yesterday-i-learned/biology.md

+1. Tortoiseshell [cat]s have orange, black and brown fur that requires two X chromosomes, the vast majority of tortoiseshells are female, with approximately 1 in 3,000 being male.
 1. Straw is leftovers from growing grain crops.
 Hay is food for animals.
 1. Dog paws smell like corn chips from elevated bacterial activity.
 1. The [perineal raphe](https://en.wikipedia.org/wiki/Perineal_raphe) is actually a fused vagina.
 It is a sign that [every man had one](https://www.menshealth.com/health/a19516412/3-signs-you-started-as-a-girl/).